Using Docker Compose¶

 Also have a look at ComposeStack docs for further information.

-Usage of the docker compose
+Usage of the deprecated Local docker compose

 binary¶

-Note: this API is deprecated and superseded by ComposeStack
+This API is deprecated and superseded by ComposeStack

 which takes advantage of compose